What is a grant deed?

 “For instance, there could be a tax lien or mechanic’s lien that you as the new owner will have to pay to ensure clear title to the real estate,” says Whitman.
 “The only way to be sure you are protected from clouded title issues like this is to have a real estate attorney review your title documents before you close on a purchase.”

-To help protect against these types of issues, consider purchasing an owner’s title insurance policy, as well, recommends Whitman.
+To further help protect yourself, consider purchasing an owner’s title insurance policy, as well, recommends Whitman.
 This is different from the lender’s policy a mortgage lender requires you to buy, and covers you as the owner.
+In the title search, be sure the title company looks for any breaks in the chain of title, liens, unsatisfied encumbrances and separately recorded restrictions.